To prevent plagiarism, we've disabled printing on AdmitYogi. We're sorry for the inconvenience!

 StanfordStudent

-Stanford '27Verified acceptance to Stanford University
+Stanford University '27Verified acceptance to Stanford University

 Low-income, disabled pre-med Human Biology major/Creative Writing minor with additional interest in humanities